cap-js/docs/guides/messaging/event-broker.md

 ### Connecting it All Together

 In SAP BTP System Landscape, add a new system of type `SAP BTP Application` for your CAP application including its integration dependencies, connect all involved systems (incl.
 SAP Event Broker) into a formation and enable the event subscription.
+Please refer to the [official SAP Event Broker documentation](https://help.sap.com/docs/event-broker) for more info.

 <!-- TODO: enable once available -->
 <!-- , as described in [CAP Application as a Subscriber](https://help.sap.com/docs/event-broker/event-broker-draft-service/integration-example-using-cap-application?state=DRAFT). -->